 Fishing on Towell Lake (Little Prairie Conservation Area) can be difficult for both boat and bank anglers due to the heavy angling pressure in spring and summer, as well as, varying amount of vegetation in the lake.
 Recent efforts to control aquatic vegetation has been successful and will continue, meaning easier fishing for both bank and boat anglers.
-Cedar tree piles were placed in areas along the points of the lake for boat anglers and no more than 50 yards out from the popular bank fishing areas for a second year.
-These trees act as fish attractors.
+2019 saw a huge improvement in areas and habitat for bank fisherman.
+Anglers report good bass fishing along the edges of this vegetation.
+Cedar tree piles, which serve as fish attractors, were placed in areas along the points of the lake for boat anglers and no more than 50 yards out from the popular bank fishing areas.